ryanp543/portfolio/_pages/aptmaker.md

     title: "The team"
 ---

+The apartment makerspace was a project I was fortunate to play a part of when I took 2.739J, a product design course at MIT that is offered to mechanical engineers, business students at Sloan, Harvard students, and Rhode Island School of Design students.
+The idea was to provide a compact, sturdy workbench for small spaces like city apartments.
+Our final prototype was quite polished, and I was proud to contribute to a group that worked so well together.
+We even filed a provisional patent on it!
+My role was mainly in CAD and manufacturing, but I also played a role in collecting customer feedback and writing the patent.

 {% include gallery caption="The apartment makerspace workbench." %}

 ## Motivation

+Our motivation stemmed mainly from the group members as well as some people that we knew outside of the class.
+Most of us (even the Sloanies) were maker-inclined but lived in small apartments in the city.
+Honestly, most of the motivation came from our customer feedback, and this class was essentially defined by a constant pursuit of customer feedback.
+Estimations of market value of any idea are generally overestimated, and while we still did them, it was heartening to see that our project could potentially fill a need.
+Of course, pricing and considering competitive alteratives was also important.

 {% include gallery id="gallery2" caption="Motivation for the project." %}

 ## Sketches

+The product design process (as with most projects) started with sketches, and most everyone came up with ideas.
+Our final product prototype would contain features from several of these ideas.
+Nevertheless, in doing these sketches alongside collecting feedback from customers, we were able to hone in on the features that we wanted our workbench to have.

 {% include gallery id="gallery3" caption="Sketches that led to our final product." %}